darshannaik92/Projects/Power BI project/Airbnb data analysis/README.md

 Objective:
-To get the insights of top hosts, revenue, reviews and overall satisfaction rate of the bookings in the various neighborhoods.
+To get the insights of top hosts, prices, revenues, reviews and overall satisfaction rate of the bookings in the various neighborhoods.

 Tool used:
 Excel, Power BI, Power Query Editor, DAX, Power Point